josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/👾_vpn_dropouts.md

 ## 🏮 Footer

-*Psychological Containment — VPN Dropouts* is a living node of the Polaris Protocol.
+*👾 Psychological Containment — VPN Dropouts* is a living node of the Polaris Protocol.
 It documents how intermittent VPN disconnections can function as both a security vulnerability and a subtle containment tactic.

 > 📡 Cross-references: